 +2, +2, +1; -1, -2, -2

-Bach is basically telling us that the relationship is nothing less spectacular than a pasage through a mirror.
+Is Bach telling us that the relationship is nothing less spectacular than a passage through a mirror?
 He was responding to the facile conventionality that the relative major had become among his galant colleagues.
 That’s my reading of Bach’s mind.

 The structural keys of op.
 88 are b6ths of each other – F, Db, A. However, the dominants of each bear structural weight as well.
 The result is an augmented scale.
 F C; Bb Ab; A E – or 014589 – C Db E F Ab Anat

-As Db becomes structural F, its dominant C and Db make an 015.
+As Db becomes structural we cannot forget F and its dominant C. C, Db, F, make an 015.

 Schoenberg was fascinated by the augmented scale and the Princeton people found it very rich.
-They called it the E Hexachord.
+They called it the E Hexachord, a combinatorial hexachord.
+We don’t care too much about combinatoriality here, but it is a lovely thing.

 014 – [C, F, E] as a thing, as a chord/tune, has a future in this saraband, but also in the structural keys – F C Db.

-Horizontal and vertical 015s and 045s, but the bII chord makes puts extra weight on the D natural.
+We see horizontal and vertical 015s and 045s; the bII chord puts extra weight on the D natural.

 Next, and not unrelated – E# starts appearing in ever longer rhythmic durations, circled in red, below.

-This reminds me very much of the moment when Wilhelm Meister first meets his love, his Amazon, after being punched out by bandits.
+This reminds me very much of the moment when Wilhelm Meister first meets his love, his Amazon, after he is punched out by bandits.
 She ministers to his wounds and his first impression of her, his destiny, is in a fog.

 So this reaquaintance with F, in alien guise – E#.
 The opening bar is all there in strange colors: E – B# – E#, relating them to C#.

-Frank Brickle liked a smooth mid-phrase, where the mid-phrase doesn’t depart from the focal collection, like a Webernian aggregate, or like a passage of tonal music that never departs from the triad.
+Frank Brickle liked a smooth mid-phrase, where the mid-phrase doesn’t depart in flavor (interval content) from the focal collection, like a Webernian aggregate, or like a passage of tonal music that never departs from the triad.
+I like bumps in the mid-phrase.
+I like to erase, depart from the 0 collection in the midphrase.
+And those are proclivities.
+I’d do try to do Webernian sometimes.

 Babbitt, to hold a sound, a chord (he’d say “a set class”), would gut his array and go Webernian for a spell.
 Brickle cited a viola & piano duo as an example.